 This essay was published in partnership with The Daily Beast.

-In The Founders, his new book about top charter schools, Richard Whitmire traces both the “revolution” these schools brought about in many American cities as well as a parallel phenomenon, the “charter pushback campaigns.”
+, his new book about top charter schools, Richard Whitmire traces both the “revolution” these schools brought about in many American cities as well as a parallel phenomenon, the “charter pushback campaigns.”

 Consider the gathering storm over public charter schools in Massachusetts, which Whitmire deftly examines.
 In November, voters will decide whether to support a ballot initiative allowing the state to add 12 new or expanded charters annually.
 Low-performing districts get priority.
 (Read his previous coverage on The 74: The Fight for the Future of Massachusetts’ Charter Schools)